 AllianzGI UK is subject to certain requirements applicable to investment management companies with regard to structuring the remuneration system.
 The board of directors of AllianzGI UK has set up a remuneration committee.
 It has the overall responsibility for overseeing the implementation of the remuneration policy and practices.
 Working in close cooperation with control functions as well as with external advisers and in conjunction with the management, the human resources department has developed AllianzGI UK's remuneration policy.
-The remuneration committee ensures that on a regular basis the implementation of the remuneration policy is subject to a central and independent internal review.
+The remuneration committee ensures that on a regular basis the implementation of the remuneration of the remuneration committee ensures that on a regular basis the implementation of the remuneration policy is subject to a central and independent internal review.